TalanSoft/www-talansoft-com-wiki/VlkGuides/automatic-daylight-system.md

 # Automatic daylight system

 We created a daylight system that triggers a light to rotate 360 degrees around your scene, simulating the sun rotation around Earth.
-A little script is necessary for this complex system.

 First we need to get the time from the device your application is running on.
 We then convert that time into a float value and store it in a **Datatable**.
 For example 18h30 = 18,5.